 CDC reports opioid overdoses rise 33 percent in US over 14-month timeframe as published in the Guardian.
-Dramatic increases from 2016 overdose totals killing 64,000 in the US as compared to September 2017 statistics reveal increases in overdoses in most states and regions.
 A few states stood out as clear losers in the opioid battle with Wisconsin and Delaware more than doubling the overdose rate.

 Pennsylvania was not far behind these rates with overdoses rising 81 percent.
 While rural America is often viewed as the worst hit areas, in actuality, metropolitan areas with populations over 1 million suffered the highest increases, totaling a 54 percent increase in overdoses.

 The Guardian reports that Acting CDC Director, Dr. Anne Schuchat points out that the overdoses extend across most age groups impacting women and men and most states and regions throughout the US, indiscriminately.
 She’s quoted saying, “We’re currently seeing the highest overdose death rates ever recorded in the United States.”

 This increase in opioid use and the resulting rise in the death toll is nothing new.
 The National Institute on Drug Abusecites changes in the late 1990s that explain the current crisis.
 That’s when pharmaceutical companies encouraged increased opioid usage, playing down the risk for addiction.
 This shift in attitudes is blamed by many for the current crisis.

 Proposed Measures to Curb Overdose Deaths

 Healthcare officials are calling for a comprehensive approach to this crisis.
 A top priority is to release a greater supply of naloxone which can save lives by reversing overdoses.
 Greater access to mental health services is also touted as an important step for addressing the problem.
 A third component of this comprehensive solution would be medicine-based addiction treatment.